Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Experimental Results

 \subsection{Statistical analysis of backflash photons}

-To quantify the threat of this attack, the most critical point is Eve's ability to distinguish the quantum states from the backflash photons.
-Therefore, it is necessary to collect the counts of backflash photons from each of Eve's detectors.
-Alice is configured to repeatedly prepare the same polarization state.
-After Bob's detector clicked $5\times10^6$ times, the detected number of backflash photons was then counted, the results of which are shown in Table~\ref{table1}. $C_{E}$ means the Eve's click counts of the SPAD in the same quantum state as Bob's, and $C^{\perp}_{E}$ represents the click counts of the other SPAD under the same basis but the orthogonal state. $ER$ stands for the extinction ratio on Eve side.
+To quantify the threat posed by this attack, the key factor is Eve’s ability to distinguish the quantum states carried by the backflash photons.
+Therefore, it is essential to collect the count of backflash photons detected by each of Eve’s SPADs.
+In the experiment, Alice is configured to repeatedly prepare the same polarization state.
+After Bob’s detector registers $5\times10^6$ detection events, the number of corresponding backflash photons detected by Eve is recorded.
+The results are summarized in Table~\ref{table2}.
+Here, $C_{E}$ denotes the number of Eve’s detection clicks on the SPAD corresponding to the same quantum state as Bob’s, while $C_{E}^{\perp}$ represents the clicks of the orthogonal detector under the same basis.
+The extinction ratio on Eve’s side is defined as $ER$.

-\Cref{table1} presents the four sets of testing results for different Alice's sending states.
-It can be observed from the data that when Bob emits backflash photons with a specific polarization state, the measured value of $ER$ reached a maximum of 28.3 from numerous trials in the test.
-Eve's average extinction ratio is approximately 23.4, denoted as $\overline{ER}$.
-However, during the polarization calibration process, Eve's $ER$ is approximately 1000 when the optical pulses are emitted from Bob.
-The experimental results in~\cref{table1} indicate that Eve's $ER$ for backflash photons is significantly lower than what was expected.
-We speculate that Eve's ability to distinguish the quantum state of backflash photons has an upper limit.